LAB02-Admin/HASS.Agent-Docs/docs/sensor-command-automation-and-script-examples.md

   - service: mqtt.publish
     data:
       topic: "homeassistant/light/EARTH/set_lcd01_brightness/action"
+      # this is the same as for lux_lcd01 but second LCD has different min and max (zero and 7 - yeah, that's how bright it is...)
       payload_template: '%LOCALAPPDATA%\\Microsoft\\WindowsApps\\Monitorian.exe /set "DISPLAY\PHL08E9\5&3f30a18&0&UID4355" {{ (( (states("sensor.xiaomi_lumi_sen_ill_mgl01_illuminance") | int(0)) / 220) * 7) | int(0) }}'
+  # I'm saving this to use later on when checking if the brightness changes even if the lux changed (automation was triggered)
   - service: input_number.set_value
     target:
       entity_id: input_number.lux_value_for_automation